MicronOxford/SIMcheck/README.md

         - si2wf: ption to select only one angle
         - FTO: project central e.g. 10 mid sections
         - FTO: crop to remove empty stripes at top/bottom?
+        - for ELYRA reconstructed .czi, discard WF and decon-WF

       - features:
         - turn FTR profile into multi-color and/or plot